reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 2-) Jellyfish histo

 Now that you have counted your 31-letters kmers, we want to transform it to a histogram file so you can plot it.
-Then you have you second command:
+Then you have your second command:

 ```console